culrich-ll/SFEventConnector/README.md

 PRE-REQUISITES

-- you will need a Salesforce Org that has a Connected app
+- you will need a Salesforce Org with a Connected app
 - for the customization (platform events and triggers) check the project documentation and get the specified branch
 - and you will need npm --> https://www.npmjs.com/